Multitask Online Mirror Descent: Conclusion

 \section{Conclusion}

 We introduced and analyzed MT-OMD, a multitask extension of OMD whose regret is shown to improve as the task variance, expressed in terms of the geometry induced by the regularizer, decreases.
-Natural and interesting directions for future research are: (1) extending the variance acceleration to strongly convex losses; (2) proving similar regret bounds without resorting to the knowledge of $\sigma^2$.
+We provided a unifying analysis and a single algorithm that explains when is multitask acceleration possible based on the current geometry, and how to achieve it.
+Natural and interesting directions for future research include: (1) analyzing the multitask acceleration in combination with other properties, such as strongly \mbox{convex} losses, and (2) designing and analyzing an extension of MT-OMD that is adaptive to the best interaction matrix.